CS253-F20/project-cyoagen/Docs/iteration_report_2.md

         - Assigned To: Aaron

  - Game Titles
-    - Write Python code to allow users to save titles for their linked choices into the databse
+    - Write Python code to allow users to save titles for their linked choices into the database
         - Assigned To: Evan & Drew